 RAW file import

-The first image is the JPEG produced by the camera.
+first image is the JPEG produced by the camera.
 The 2nd image is

 the RAW file from the camera, converted to TIFF-16.
 The 3rd image

 is the edited TIFF file saved as a JPEG file.
-The dark areas
+The dark areas were

-function to select and convert many RAW files at once.
+batch function to select and convert many RAW files at once.
 The

-speed is

-1-2 seconds per file on a strong PC.
-The converted files can be
+speed is 2-4 seconds per file on a strong PC.
+The converted files

-Add tags (keywords), geotags, titles, captions, dates, and ratings
+tags (keywords), geotags, titles, captions, dates, and ratings to

-and directory names.
+and folder names.
 Partial matching also works.
 Matching images are

 shown in a thumbnail gallery.
 Click a thumbnail to view or edit,

 or step through sequentially.
-Search speed is thousands of
+Search speed is nearly

-images per second.
 Tags, etc. are stored inside the images using EXIF and IPTC

 standards.
-They can be shared with other
+They can be shared with other standards-compliant photo

 metadata text.
 Click a thumbnail to view full-size.
 There are also

-Newer cameras with GPS receivers can add geotags (location and
+Cameras with GPS receivers can add geotags (location name and

 earth coordinates) to images automatically.
 Fotoxx also has a